martybillingsley/tinkRworks/cryptography1/README.md

 ### Small Steps
 A good place to start is to write a function to encrypt a single letter.
 Call this function `encryptLetter()`.
 It should take in a letter and a shift, and return the encrypted letter.
 The `encrypt()` function can call `encryptLetter()` over and over.

+1. Type your function definitions in the `caesar.py` file to the right.
+2. After the function definitions, add some code to test your function, for example: `print(encrypt('hello', 5))`
+3. To run your code, type `python caesar.py` in the terminal window at the bottom.